 Healthcare system costs for total knee replacement surgeries is staggering, as the article cites.
 The total annual expenditure for knee replacements is over $10 billion annually, and the price tag continues to rise.
 According to studies published in the Journal of Arthritis and Rheumatology, more than a third of these total knee replacements (TKRs) are estimated to be medically unjustifiable!
 Patients are rarely offered alternatives.
 However, there are other options.

 When the average 50-something-year-old has knee pain due to osteoarthritis, the first treatment program should be weight loss (if they are overweight), low-impact exercise (biking, swimming, etc.), and a session or two of physical therapy to learn how to properly strengthen the knee.
 These are all valid recommendations that usually help alleviate some amount of pain through joint stress reduction and muscle strengthening.
 When these measures are not enough to reduce the patient’s pain to a tolerable level, then cortisone or hyaluonate injections are the conventional next step.

 Unfortunately, cortisone is known to rapidly accellerate cartilage loss, and hyaluronate injections may help temporarily but do not address the cause: degeneration of the cartilage and secondary ligamentous instability.

 How to Avoid Total Knee Replacement Surgery

-Regenerative injections such as prolotherapy, platelet rich plasma (PRP), and stem cell therapy provide the best bridge and potential to avoid total knee replacement.
+Regenerative injections such as prolotherapy, platelet rich plasma (PRP), and adipose tissue and cell grafts provide the best bridge and potential to avoid total knee replacement.
 There are differences between the 3 therapies, but they all address the root cause of osteoarthritis pain: the loss of cartilage within the joint.
 All 3 of these therapies have been shown to regenerate cartilage over the course of months and years and to provide better pain relief than hyaluronate over the long term2,3.

 With PRP, patients generally receive a series of 3-6 treatments spaced about 1 month apart.
 After receiving regenerative injections, patients experience minimal downtime.
 Usually 1-2 days of lighter movement followed by gradually increasing levels of activity over a 30-60 day period.